IMOS - Glossary

 Terms: Values, set up in the Data Center, that can be selected in fields throughout IMOS.

 Time Bar Date: The date by which a Demurrage Claim must be made.
-In the Veson IMOS Platform, it is calculated as Demurrage-Triggering Activity Date (such as PE or HF port activity at a specific port) + Time Bar Days.
+In IMOS, it is calculated as Demurrage-Triggering Activity Date + Time Bar Days.

 Time Bar Days: Used to calculate the Time Bar Date.